-In this comprehensive guide, we answer all the important questions about emigrating to Dubai, from advantages and disadvantages to requirements / procedures, costs and personal experiences from the local area.
+In this comprehensive guide, we answer all the important questions about emigrating to Dubai.
+Starting with the advantages and disadvantages, requirements and procedures, through to costs and personal experiences from the local area.

 Why emigrate to Dubai?